Cue Biopharma (CUE) Received its Third Buy in a Row

-After Oppenheimer and Robert W. Baird gave Cue Biopharma (NASDAQ: CUE) a Buy rating last month, the company received another Buy, this time from BTIG.
-Analyst Thomas Shrader assigned a Buy rating to Cue Biopharma yesterday and set a price target of $33.00.
-The company’s shares closed last Monday at $14.00, close to its 52-week low of $10.69.
+After BTIG and Oppenheimer gave Cue Biopharma (NASDAQ: CUE) a Buy rating last month, the company received another Buy, this time from Berenberg Bank.
+Analyst Zhiqiang Shu maintained a Buy rating on Cue Biopharma today and set a price target of $30.00.
+The company’s shares closed last Wednesday at $13.77, close to its 52-week low of $10.69.

-According to TipRanks.com, Shrader is a 4-star analyst with an average return of 16.0% and a 41.7% success rate.
-Shrader covers the Healthcare sector, focusing on stocks such as Checkmate Pharmaceuticals, Minerva Neurosciences, and Precision BioSciences.
+According to TipRanks.com, Shu is a 3-star analyst with an average return of 12.4% and a 44.0% success rate.
+Shu covers the Healthcare sector, focusing on stocks such as Black Diamond Therapeutics, Sensei Biotherapeutics, and Repare Therapeutics.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Cue Biopharma with a $30.75 average price target, implying a 125.6% upside from current levels.
-In a report issued on May 10, Berenberg Bank also maintained a Buy rating on the stock with a $30.00 price target.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Cue Biopharma with a $30.75 average price target, which is a 132.1% upside from current levels.
+In a report issued on May 10, BTIG also initiated coverage with a Buy rating on the stock with a $33.00 price target.

 See today’s analyst top recommended stocks >>